WHO ARE THE CHURCHES OF CHRIST?

 Here at Foristell, we have three men who serve as elders and do their best to shepherd the church.
 As shepherds, they make sure to feed members spiritually from the word of God.
 Rod Jackson, Ron Ryckman, and Bruce Van Hook have the awesome task of serving as elders and we are thankful they have stepped up into that role.

-Helping the elders here at Foristell we have three deacons.
-They help the elders in their work by focusing on the nuts-and-bolts of different ministries within the church, namely education and missions.
-Our three deacons are Aaron Baker, Garrett Jackson and Lincoln Yowell.
+Helping the elders here at Foristell we have six deacons.
+They help the elders in their work by focusing on the nuts-and-bolts of different ministries within the church, including Missions, Education, Worship, Benevolence and Administrative Support.
+Our six deacons are Aaron Baker, Garrett Jackson, Lincoln Yowell, Dave Reeves, Nate Birt and Brandon Jackson.

 Leadership positions within the church are discussed in 1 Tim 3:1-13; Titus 1:5-9; 1 Peter 5:1-4; Hebrews 13:17 and other places.